t413/SinglePaged/_includes/code-of-conduct.md

 ### Unwelcome Direct Messages (DMs)

-Direct messages sent to another user
+Direct messages sent to another user that are unsolicited, or unwelcome _at the discretion of the recipient_ are prohibited.

 ### Reporting
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the admins.
 They'll respond as promptly as they can.